Holiday Credit Card Do’s and Don’ts

 Do: Get a credit card that offers rewards or discounts on a wide range of holiday spending

 If you’re looking for a new credit card before the holiday season, select one that offers rewards that can be used with a wide variety of retailers.
-Discover cardmembers can redeem their rewards for a statement credit or bank deposit that can be used to pay for purchases at any retailer.
+Discover cardmembers can redeem Cashback Bonus® for gift cards at popular brands, starting at $5.

 Did you know?